Household Support Fund

 My friend got it, will I?

 Providing your household meets the criteria, yes.
-However, households may appear to have the same circumstances but income, household make up, rent and Council Tax all make a difference to who does and does not meet the criteria.
+However, households may appear to have the same circumstances but income, household make up, rent and council tax all make a difference to who does and does not meet the criteria.

 Many voluntary and community organisations are offering help with food for Enfield’s diverse community.
 If you need urgent food supplies and cannot afford them, you can ask your local food bank for emergency food or support.
-You could also try the OLIO food sharing app, a free app allowing neighbours to offer unwanted food to each other.
-Everything shared on OLIO is free.
-You can also apply for help with food using the household support fund application form above.

 Council news directly to you